 Work with the Treasurer to ensure philanthropic contributions are processed, confirmed, and recorded;

 Work with the Executive Board or Philanthropy Committee to identify worthy avenues of philanthropy.

 Section 9: Social Chair

 Work with the Vice President to plan social activities;

 Manage the organization of all social events.

 Section 10: Historian and Alumni Chair

 Manage the photographing and recording of the activities of the club;

-Work with the Webmaster to maintain an up-to-date account on the website of the club’s activities;
+Work with the Secretary to maintain an up-to-date account on the website of the club’s activities;

 Formulate ideas of how to keep alumni involved with the club; and,